Types of Aid

 - Texas Tuition Promise Fund

-Texas A&M University-Central Texas offers a variety of merit and need-based scholarship opportunities to support students in pursuit of their education.
+A&M-Central Texas offers a variety of merit and need-based scholarship opportunities to support students in pursuit of their education.
 With the support of the A&M-Central Texas Foundation and generous donors, the scholarship program at A&M-Central Texas continues to grow.
 Scholarships are awarded for academic ability and achievement, demonstrated leadership, extracurricular activities, financial need, and other criteria as defined by specific scholarship programs.

 After you have been admitted to A&M-Central Texas, you may apply for scholarships by completing a general scholarship application via the A&M-Central Texas Scholarship Portal.
 Please see below for the scholarship application submission deadlines associated with each academic semester: